Agricultural Literacy Curriculum Matrix

 In agriculture, plasmids are used in the scientific process of creating a genetically modified organism (GMO).
 A GMO is an organism that has DNA that was introduced artificially using biotechnology.
-There are 10 GMO crops that have been approved for commercial production in the United States.3 Each plant has a gene giving the plant a genetic characteristic such as resistance to a pest, resistance to a specific chemical herbicide, etc. Each of these genetic traits were originally found in the environment in another plant or a bacteria.
+GMOs are also referred to as bioengineered.
+There are 10 bioengineered crops that have been approved for commercial production in the United States.3 Each plant has a gene giving the plant a genetic characteristic such as resistance to a pest, resistance to a specific chemical herbicide, etc. Each of these genetic traits were originally found in the environment in another plant or a bacteria.
 After a desired trait was identified in the genome of another organism, it was isolated and then inserted into a plasmid using enzymes which cut the circular shaped plasmid open and allowed the new DNA to bridge the gap and become part of the plasmid.
 The plasmid with the new gene is then introduced into the genome of the plant.
 This is only one step of the entire process.
-To learn all of the steps in creating a GMO, see Activity 2 of The Science of a GMO.
+To learn all of the steps in creating a bioengineered plant variety, see Activity 2 of The Science of a GMO.

 - Draw on students’ prior knowledge of genetics reminding them that each genetic trait possessed by an organism is coded in their DNA.
 Review examples of traits determined by genetics.
 Examples of genetic traits in plants could include flower or leaf color, size, resistance to disease, insect resistance, herbicide tolerance, etc.